yujinakayama/transpec/README.md

     expect(2).to be > 1
     expect('string').to match /str/
     expect([1, 2, 3]).to match_array [2, 1, 3]
-    # With non-operator method, parentheses are always required
+    # With non-operator method, the parentheses are always required
     # to prevent the hash from being interpreted as a block.
     expect({ key: value }).to eq({ key: value }) end